Homotopy categories, Leavitt path algebras and Gorenstein projective modules: Introduction

 {\bf Main Theorem.}\quad \emph{Let $Q$ be a finite quiver without sources or sinks.
 Keep the notation as above.
 Then there are triangle equivalences \begin{enumerate} \item $\mathbf{K}_{\rm ac}(kQ/J^2\mbox{-}{\rm Inj}) \stackrel{\sim}\longrightarrow \;\mathbf{D}(L(Q)^{\rm op}) \stackrel{\sim}\longrightarrow \Lambda^{+}(Q)\mbox{-\underline{\rm GProj}}$; \item $\mathbf{K}_{\rm ac}(kQ/J^2\mbox{-}{\rm Proj}) \stackrel{\sim}\longrightarrow \mathbf{D}(L(Q^{\rm op})) \stackrel{\sim}\longrightarrow \Lambda^{-}(Q^{\rm op})\mbox{-\underline{\rm GProj}}.$ \end{enumerate}}

 5pt

 Here are three remarks on Main Theorem.
 (1) In general, the homotopy categories $\mathbf{K}_{\rm ac}(A\mbox{-Inj})$ and $\mathbf{K}_{\rm ac}(A\mbox{-Proj})$ are not equivalent for $A=kQ/J^2$.
-This fact somehow corresponds to that the definition of the Leavitt path algebra is left-right asymmetric; more precisely, for a quiver $Q$, the graded algebras $L(Q)^{\rm op}$ and $L(Q^{\rm op})$ are not isomorphic in general.
+This fact somehow corresponds to that the definition of the Leavitt path algebra is left--right asymmetric; more precisely, for a quiver $Q$, the graded algebras $L(Q)^{\rm op}$ and $L(Q^{\rm op})$ are not isomorphic in general.
 (2) The triangulated categories in Main Theorem are compactly generated.
 These equivalences restrict to triangle equivalences on the corresponding full subcategories consisting of compact objects.
 We obtain that the following categories are triangle equivalent: the singularity category $\mathbf{D}_{\rm sg}(A)$ of $A$, the perfect derived category ${\rm perf}(L(Q)^{\rm op})$ of $L(Q)^{\rm op}$, and the stable category $\Lambda^+(Q)\mbox{-}\underline{\rm Gproj}$ of finitely presented Gorenstein projective $\Lambda^{+}(Q)$-modules, which is further equivalent to the category of finitely generated graded projective $L(Q)$-modules.
 This contains the results in \cite{Ch11,Sm} on the singularity category of $A$.
+We mention that for a quiver $Q$ that consists of a single vertex with loops, the singularity category $\mathbf{D}_{\rm sg}(kQ/J^2)$ is studied in \cite[Section 10]{AV} via a completely different approach.
 (3) The consideration of Gorenstein projective modules in Main Theorem is inspired by recent work in \cite{RZ}, where an explicit description of finitely presented Gorenstein projective modules over certain trivial extension algebras is given.